Alcaraz produces another major comeback to win French Open final in five-set thriller against Sinner

 Nightmare ninth

-Sinner may not sleep at all if he thinks about the ninth game of the fourth set, which turned into a nightmare.
+Sinner may have nightmares about the ninth game of the fourth set.

 Serving to stay in the match at 5-3 down, Alcaraz trailed 0-40 to give Sinner three match points.

-Sinner may particularly regret the second match point when, with Alcaraz on second serve, he hit a hurried backhand which landed just out.
+On the second match point, and with Alcaraz on second serve, he hit a hurried backhand which landed just out.
 He then hit a forehand into the net for another unforced error, making it deuce.

 Sinner's sportsmanship